jonpetersen/shch/site/content/hire/_index.md

   anchor: hireprices
   heading: Hiring Rates
   description: >-
-    Bikes can be hired for 2 hours, half a day (4 hours) or a full day.
+    Please contact us if you would like to hire a bike for more than a day.
   plans:
     - description: Cube Reaction Hybrid
       items: